LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Conclusions

 \section{Conclusions}

-We propose TWIST (Short Text Clustering through Iterative Sparse Vector Updating with LLMs), an intuitive, domain-adaptive, label-free, and training-free method for short text clustering.
-Compared with other SOTA methods, TWIST is built under minimal assumptions and requirements.
-TWIST achieves better or similar results to state-of-the-art approaches without assuming prior knowledge of clusters or labels, making it more aligned with real-world scenarios.
-Experiments on diverse datasets and smaller LLMs show that our method is robust in low-resource settings, and also scalable to large datasets.
-In the future, we plan to expand our approach to clustering in specialized domains and explore ways to incorporate human feedback into our method pipeline.
+We propose LeBoT (LLM-enabled Bag-of-Texts), an intuitive, domain-adaptive, label-free, and training-free method for short text clustering.
+Compared with other SOTA methods, LeBoT is less dependent on careful selection of the embedder and does not assume prior knowledge of clusters or labels, making it more aligned with real-world scenarios.
+LeBoT achieves better or similar results to state-of-the-art approaches, including methods that require labeled data.
+Experiments on diverse datasets shows our method is the most robust across different embedders, and experiments with smaller LLMs show that our method is robust in low-resource settings, while also scalable to large datasets.
+In the future, we plan to incorporate human feedback into our method pipeline.